ct-clmsn/jmq-collectives/README.md

 == Implementation Notes ==

+This implementation uses java.util.streams.* features.
+Users will need a version of the jdk that supports this functionality.

 The inproc backend is provided for inter-thread and inter-process (processes on the same compute host) communication.